Free Topic

 When we stop judging things as ‘good’ or ‘bad’ and just accept everything is just an experience at that time, we create the space to learn from things and move forward.

 School and education is so much more than the classroom, exams, teachers, peers, and all the limitations, confinements and irritations of these.
 You can use it to gain valuable life skills for your higher good that last a whole lot longer and have far more impact for your future than the relatively few years at school.
-By the time we’re 20 – 25 most of our life has been about school and education so it seems huge, but if you’re blessed enough to live a long time, it will be less and less of a proportion.
+By the time we’re 20 – 25 most of our life has been about school and education so it seems huge, but if you’re blessed enough to live a long time, it will be less and less of a proportion. - If you were going to be willing to shift your mindset, grow your self-worth and allow yourself to gain from education on this level:~ what would you need to let go of?

 ~ what belief or fear would you need to overcome?